-We are responsible for education, housing, waste management, fire services, highways, environmental health, planning, social services, tourism, coastal defence, sea fisheries, promotion of economic development and emergency planning.
-We also own and operate St Mary’s Airport, which is central to the local economy, and provide a water supply for St Mary’s and Bryher.
+We are the responsible authority for education, housing, waste management, fire services, highways, environmental health, planning, social services, coastal defence, promotion of economic development and emergency planning, among other things.
+We also own and operate St Mary’s Airport, which is central to the local economy, and we provide the water supply for St Mary’s and Bryher.

 Our unusual status also means that some administrative law that applies in the rest of England applies in modified form in the islands.